 - EDRMS Instructions for filling in Modify User Access Request Form (PDF)

-CRMS is a records management system used for managing physical records.
-Some government and broader public sector organizations continue to use CRMS.
+CRMS is a records management system used for managing physical records by some government and broader public sector organizations.

 - CRMS New, Modify & Deactivate User Access Request Form (PDF)